nise/delfi22/README.md

 ## Files and folders

-- (File) Analysis.ipynb: Pythone Notebook containing all applied code blocks applied for data analyis.
+* (File) Analysis.ipynb: Python Notebook containing all applied code blocks applied for data analysis.
-- (File) requirements.txt: List of python modules to be installed to fulfil the requirements of the Analysis.ipynb script.
+* (File) requirements.txt: List of python modules to be installed to fulfill the requirements of the Analysis.ipynb script.
-- (Folder) data: Folder containes anonymized CSV files for each Moodle database tables that was necessary for the data analysis.
+* (Folder) data: The folder contains anonymized CSV files for each Moodle database table that was necessary for the data analysis.
 All data files are text files encoded in UTF-8.
-The columns are separated with a semicolon (";"), rows are indicated by line breaks ("\n").
+The columns are separated with a semicolon (";"), and rows are indicated by line breaks ("\n").
   * m_assign.csv: ...
   * m_course_modules.csv: ...
   * m_quiz.csv: ...